DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 1.md

 - `/public/`: Publicly visible, but not accessible by others.
 - `/private/`: Accessible only by you and those you permit.

 Ah!
 We've learned a lot.
+As we explore further, you'll learn how to move your Knight from a shared space to your very own vault.
+Exciting, right?

 Now, let's move forward and see how to organize your Knight NFT ✨.